bxparks/AceTimeValidation/validation/README.md

 ## Diff Status

-Here are the diff result for the following targets which validate against the `baseline.json` (which is currently the `acetimec.json` file from AceTimeC):
+Here are the diff result for the various targets which validate against the `baseline.json` (which is currently the `acetimec.json` file from AceTimeC):

 ```